Network Geometry: Fractal geometry of network structure

-where $d_B,\,d_k$ define respectively the {\em box dimension} and the {\em degree dimension} of the self-similar network.
-By combining the fractal scaling above with the invariance of $P(k)$, it can be shown~\cite{song2005self} that the exponents $d_B$, $d_k$ and $\gamma$ are not independent, as they obey the relation $\gamma=1+d_B/d_k$.
-This result led to identify two broad families of self-similar networks~\cite{goh2006skeleton,kim2007fractality}: {\em i}) {\em pure fractals} (such as biological networks, the WWW or social networks) if $d_B,\,d_k$ are both finite, and {\em ii}) {\em pure small}-{\em worlds} (such as the Internet at the router level, or synthetic networks) when $d_B,\,d_k\to\infty$ (Fig.~\ref{fig:1}\textbf{c}), implying an exponential decay in place of Eq.~\eqref{eq:1p1}. \\
+where the exponents $(d_B,\,d_k)$, called respectively the box and degree dimensions, characterize the (RG-invariant) SF degree distribution through the scaling identity $\gamma=1+d_B/d_k$~\cite{song2005self}.
+Besides unveiling a fundamental connection between SF and RG-invariant properties, the fractal analysis above yields a bird-eye view over the spectrum of different organization mechanisms underlying self-similar networks, by identifying two limiting cases~\cite{goh2006skeleton,kim2007fractality}: {\em i}) {\em fractal structures} when $d_B,\,d_k$ are both finite and non-zero (e.g.~biological systems, the WWW or social networks), and {\em ii}) {\em small}-{\em worlds} when $d_B,\,d_k\to\infty$ (e.g.~the Internet at the router level, or synthetic networks), implying an exponential decay (Fig.~\ref{fig:1}\textbf{c}) instead of Eq.~\eqref{eq:1p1}.\\

-Such dichotomy can be understood by analyzing the different profiles in the connectivity correlations~\cite{song2005self,yook2005self}: fractal architectures, in fact, feature a strong ``hub-hub repulsion'' ({\em disassortativity}) that makes them more dispersed than pure small-worlds.
-Following this lead, the analysis of structural correlation in networks significantly benefited from the discovery of self-similarity.
-For example, in Ref.~\cite{gallos2008scaling} the scale-invariant observable, $E(k):=\int_{k}^\infty P(k|k')\mathrm{d} k'/\int_{k}^{\infty}P(k')\mathrm{d} k'\sim k^{-(\epsilon-\gamma)}$ where $P(k|k')$ is the conditional degree-probability and $\epsilon>1$, was introduced to characterize degree correlations (Fig,~\ref{fig:1}\textbf{b}) through a single exponent.
-Turning to the renormalization scheme, this quantity was found to be related with the probability that boxes are connected through their hubs, whose scaling factor $\mathcal{E}(\ell_B)\sim\ell_B^{-d_e}$ defines the {\em hub}-{\em hub dimension} $d_e$ (Fig.~\ref{fig:1}\textbf{c}, lower inset).
-Arguments similar to those adopted for the triple $(d_B,d_k,\gamma)$ lead~\cite{gallos2008scaling} to the scaling relation $\epsilon=2+d_e/d_k$, implying that $\epsilon>2$ for any fractal networks.
-Armed with these results, it proved possible to classify a large variety of networks according to their scale-invariant features, as shown in the $(\gamma,\epsilon)$-diagram in Fig.~\ref{fig:1}\textbf{d}.
+A more comprehensive picture is reached after analyzing structural fractality in terms of the different profiles of networks' degree-degree correlations~\cite{song2005self,yook2005self}.
+Fractal networks, in fact, feature a strong ``hub-hub repulsion'' which leads to disassortative structures, with hubs spread uniformly instead of being crumpled in a core as in pure small-worlds.
+In light of their RG-invariance~\cite{gallos2008scaling}, these correlation patterns can be bridle by a hub-hub dimension $d_e$ defined by the scaling factor $\mathcal{E}(\ell_B)\sim\ell_B^{-d_e}$ which accompanies the probability that two RG-boxes are connected through their hubs (Fig.~\ref{fig:1}\textbf{c}, lower inset).
+Scaling arguments analogous to those adopted for the triple $(d_B,\,d_k,\,\gamma)$ allow here to bridge the correlation exponent $\epsilon>1$---defined by the degree-degree distribution $P(k,q)\sim k^{-\gamma+1}q^{-\epsilon}$---to the hub-hub dimension through the identity $\epsilon=2+d_e/d_k$~\cite{gallos2008scaling}.
+These results allow to classify a large variety of networks according to RG-invariant properties related to their large-scale organization, as shown in the $(\gamma,\epsilon)$ phase diagram in Fig.~\ref{fig:1}\textbf{d}.\\